 general anaesthetic – death or serious injury occurs in about 1 in

-doctors and clinical staff usually
+effect.
+Surveys conducted by doctors and clinical staff usually

 find a low level of severe side-effects, maybe around 1 in

-10. Service user-led surveys have found much more, maybe in half of
+10. Patient-led surveys have found much more, maybe in half of

 those having ECT.
 Some surveys conducted by those strongly against

 ECT say there are severe side-effects in everyone.

-Some difficulties with memory are probably
+Some memory problems are probably present in

-been permanently affected, that their memories never come back.
+affected, that their memories never come back.
 It is not clear how

-much of this is due to the ECT and how much is due to the
+much of this is due to the ECT, and how much is due to the

 depressive illness or other factors.